clowdfish/1clicktrips/README.md

 ## Server requirements
+### MySQL
+To make the migrations work, we need MySQL in the version 5.6 or above.

 ### Directory structure
 The application is deployed to `~/1clicktrips` (add "dev" as parameter) so make sure this folder exists.